-- 511 Section of Civil Rights and Opposes all federal, state, Approved Social Justice local, territorial. and tribal Center for Human Rights legislation, regulation, and Coalition on Racial and agency policy that attempts to Ethnic Justice impose medical or surgical Commission on Sexual intervention on minors with Orientation and Gender intersex traits (also known as variations Identity sex in characteristics) without the minor's informed consent.
-512 Section of Civil Rights and Opposes governmental actions Approved and policies that unreasonably Social Justice Center for Human Rights interfere with person's а Coalition on Racial and abilities to direct their own Ethnic Justice health care, including their right Commission on Sexual to refuse unwanted medical Orientation and Gender treatment and their legally Identity authorized substitute Senior Lawyers Division decisionmakers' rights to refuse medical treatment on their behalf.
-513 Section of Civil Rights and Opposes federal, state, local, Approved Social Justice territorial, or tribal legislation - Center for Human Rights Coalition on Racial and Ethnic Justice Commission on Sexual Orientation and Gender Identity Criminal Justice Section Senior Lawyers Division opposes rederal, state, local, territorial, or tribal legislation and regulations that restrict the right of any individual to travel interstate to access medical care.
+511 Section of Civil Rights and Social Justice Center for Human Rights Coalition on Racial and Ethnic Justice Commission on Sexual Orientation and Gender Identity Opposes all federal, state, local, territorial, and tribal legislation, regulation, and agency policy that attempts to impose medical or surgical intervention on minors with intersex traits (also known as variations in sex characteristics) without the minor's informed consent.
+Approved 512 Section of Civil Rights and Social Justice Center for Human Rights Coalition on Racial and Ethnic Justice Commission on Sexual Orientation and Gender Identity Senior Lawyers Division Opposes governmental actions and policies that unreasonably interfere with a person's abilities to direct their own health care, including their right to refuse unwanted medical treatment and their legally authorized substitute decisionmakers' rights to refuse medical treatment on their behalf.
+Approved 513 Section of Civil Rights and Social Justice Center for Human Rights Coalition on Racial and Ethnic Justice Commission on Sexual Orientation and Gender Identity Criminal Justice Section Senior Lawyers Division Opposes federal, state, local, territorial, or tribal legislation and regulations that restrict the right of any individual to travel interstate to access medical care.
+Approved

 514 Section of Civil Rights and Social Justice Coalition on Racial and Ethnic Justice Commission on Sexual Orientation and Gender Identity National Asian Pacific American Bar Association International Law Section Senior Lawyers Division Condemns antisemitism and proposes certain ameliorating measures to combat it.
-Approved as Revised [] 515 Young Lawyers Division Urges members of the judiciary to implement policies supporting the participation of junior lawyers in courtroom proceedings, including junior lawyers who contributed to drafting, by allowing multiple attorneys to argue for a party.
+Approved as Revised 515 Young Lawyers Division Urges members of the judiciary to implement policies supporting the participation of junior lawyers in courtroom proceedings, including junior lawyers who contributed to drafting, by allowing multiple attorneys to argue for a party.
 Approved 700 National Conference of Commissioners on Uniform State Laws Approves the Uniform Alcohol Direct-Shipping Compliance Act promulgated by the National Conference of Commissioners on Uniform State Laws as an appropriate Act for those states desiring to adopt the specific substantive law suggested therein.
 Withdrawn 701 National Conference of Commissioners on Uniform State Laws Approves the Uniform Commercial Code 2022 Amendments promulgated by the National Conference of Commissioners on Uniform State Laws as appropriate for those states desiring to adopt the specific substantive law suggested therein.
 Approved